ocwg/discussions/meetings/019-transcription.md

 Maybe two rectangles with text in them, with an arrow pointing between the two of them, and then have, above this, an actual visual of that.

-Like, "Here’s the OCHF representation of this very simple canvas that has two rectangles, one arrow, and text."
+Like, "Here’s the OCIF representation of this very simple canvas that has two rectangles, one arrow, and text."

 And we should move it even higher—before file structure.
 Like, just an introductory example as part of the introduction.